DeveloperMetrics/DevOpsMetrics/README.md

   - How does it work?
 We look at builds, and let the user indicate if it was successful or a failure.
 By default (currently), the build is considered a failure.
 (We are going to change this to success by default later)
   - Assumptions/things we can't currently measure:
       - The build is multi-stage, and leads to a deployment in a production environment.
-      - We only look at a single branch (usually the master branch), hence we ignore feature branches (as these probably aren't deploying to production)
+      - We only look at a single branch (usually the main branch), hence we ignore feature branches (as these probably aren't deploying to production)
       - The user has reviewed the build/deployment and confirmed that the production deployment was successful
   - Current limitations: Only one build/run can be specified
 ![Change failure rate](https://github.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/ChangeFailureRate.png)